Eslorex/Spotify-API-Tools/README.md

    - Dashboard > Your App Name > Basic Information
 7. Get your Client ID and Client Secret
 8. Put your Client ID and Client Secret in the code
+9. Run the code and put Artist URL

 ## Requirements